sanderfish/sanderfish-site/content/blog/create-a-map-of-your-sales-or-customers-with-mapbox/index.md

 This allowed me to copy them into the geocoder easily and is also helpful to paste the results back in.

 ![Geocoding addresses with https://geocode.localfocus.nl](./geocoding-addresses.png)

+The service sometimes returns a lot of possible addresses, meaning you will have to select the correct address out of a list of options.

 Once geocoded, you scroll down to the results and copy them.
 Go back to the CSV file and add two columns to the right of the `country` column: `latitude` and `longitude`.
 To prevent overwriting the original data, I created a new tab/spreadsheet in Google Sheets, where I pasted the results.
 I then selected all the `latitude` and `longitude` items and copied them to my clipboard.
 I then went back to the customer data spreadsheets and pasted the coordinate date in the `latitude` and `longitude` columns.